Ruslan Yamadayev: Biography

-Death
+Murder

 On 24 September 2008, Ruslan Yamadayev was assassinated on Smolenskaya Embankment in central Moscow near the Russian White House when returning from a meeting in the Kremlin.
 He was shot ten times while sitting in a car owned by his brother Sulim Yamadayev.
 Initially, it was reported the name of the victim as Sulim, which was corrected later.
 The other victim of the shooting, the former military commandant of Chechnya and retired Colonel General Sergei Kizyun, was hospitalized in grave condition.
 The Russian police launched a criminal case on charges of murder and attempted murder.

-The pro-Moscow president of Chechnya Ramzan Kadyrov who had, in the months prior to the assassination, engaged in a bitter rivalry with the Yamadayevs denied accusations of being behind the killing, and suggested Yamadayev fell victim of a blood feud.
+The pro-Moscow president of Chechnya Ramzan Kadyrov who had, in the months prior to the assassination, engaged in a bitter rivalry with the Yamadayevs denied accusations of being behind the killing, and suggested that he fell victim of a blood feud.
 Sulim Yamadayev also accused Kadyrov and promised to take revenge.
-He also denied the claims of Kadyrov, stating that his brother did not have any blood feud or business clashes that could have caused his assassination.
+He also denied the Kadyrov's claims, saying that his brother did not have any blood feud or business clashes that could have caused his assassination.

 Aftermath

 Sulim himself was reported killed on 29 March 2009 in Dubai.

 In April 2009, a court in Moscow convicted two Chechens of the assassination of Yamadayev.
-Aslanbek Dadayev, Yamadayev's murderer, was sentenced to 20 years imprisonment, and Elimpasha Khatsuev, who drove the car, was sentenced to 15 years in prison.
+Aslanbek Dadayev, Yamadayev's murderer, was sentenced to 20 years' imprisonment and Elimpasha Khatsuev, who drove the car, was sentenced to 15 years in prison.